ruihukuang/LLM_engineering/week4/readme.md

 Context

-Based on codes in the lab 3, add features into UI and a model Qwen/CodeQwen1.5-7B-Chat is added.
+Based on codes in the lab 3, add features into UI.

+Extra features include:
+1 A model Qwen/CodeQwen1.5-7B-Chat is added.
+2 Run python codes to show results and running time.
+3 Run C++ codes to show results and running time.

 Screenshots below show outputs for models gpt-4o, claude-3-5-sonnet-20240620 and Qwen/CodeQwen1.5-7B-Chat.